 In Kenya, the Central Bank of Kenya has rejected the use of digital currencies due to their unregulated nature, however, blockchain is already being implemented in the country in a number of ways and a task force, led by Dr. Bitange Ndemo has been established by the Government of Kenya to explore the use of digital currencies and artificial intelligence.

-The first blockchain class in Kenya has recently graduated it was reported by bitcoinke.io, celebrating at the first restaurant business to accept bitcoin as a payment method.
+On another note, the first blockchain class in Kenya recently graduated and it was reported by bitcoinke.io, that students celebrated their graduation at the first restaurant business that accepted bitcoin as a payment method.
 The participating students took the course in understanding how real use cases within a business can be achieved, with the owner (Beatrice Wanjiru) of the restaurant named “Betty’s Place” taking part and graduating in the studies also.

 After a reported slew of arrests for fraud on previous initiatives, the government hopes to earn the trust and deliver on promises to those most in need as well as bolster the overall reputation of the government itself in actively removing criminal elements from within their funded projects.